niemaattarian/MD5-Hashing-Algorithm/Overview.md

 # Introduction
 I was required to write a program in the C programming language that calculates the MD5 hash digest of an input.
 This algorithm is specified in the 'Request For Comments 1321' document supplied by the the Internet Engineering Task Force [1].

+This repository is presented with a README.md with a quick description of what was tasked and what the MD5 is by definition.
+In the directory named `MD5` contains the C file of `main.c` where the code for the MD5 hash digest is located.

+Also in this repository is the code breakdown of the SHA-256 hashing algorithm located in the `vidoes` directory.
+This was done throughout the semester breaking down how hashing algorithms work and what's included, such as padding and unions.

 # Run
 The following steps will be a guide to download, compile and run the code.
 * Clone the repository using the following: